-Grant amount and grant period
+3. Grant amount and grant period

-The Australian Government has announced \$25.3 million is available over four years for the program.
-We estimate that \$13 million will be available for this grant opportunity.
+The Australian Government has announced \$68.3 million is available in grants funding over four years for the program.
+We estimate that up to \$60.1 million will be available for this grant opportunity.